rjudy1/Code-Golf/AdventOfCode2024/README.md

 11. track counts for each stone type which changes according to rules over the number of blinks (way overcomplicated the approach here/got distracted but it's fine now)
 12. find area and perimeter/number of sides (corners) of regions in a grid
 13. solve two variable system of equations (kind to have made pairs of buttons linearly independent and i guess estimate 100 for a was just for the combinatorial brute force people?)
-14. track robot positions in grid, look for Christmas tree (wth is a Christmas tree shape?, look for unique positions for all?)
+14. track robot positions in grid, look for Christmas tree (wth is a Christmas tree shape?)
 15.
+16.
+17.
+18. bfs the increasingly dangerous maze
+19. find out if patterns possible from subpatterns
+20. count start-end defined cheats through walls for 1 or <20 steps that lead to saving 100+ steps